AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/troubleshooting-full-page-screenshots-on-fail.md

     "filePath": "C:\\Troubleshooting\\Screenshots"
 }
 ```
-You can turn off the making of screenshots for all tests and specify where the screenshots to be saved.
-In the extensibility chapters read more about how you can create different screenshots engine or change the saving strategy.
+You can turn off the taking of screenshots for all tests and specify where the screenshots are to be saved.
+In the extensibility chapters read more about how you can create a different screenshots engine or change the saving strategy.